WINKgroup/winkit-cli-angular/resources/templates/project_template/README.md

-# Winkular CLI
+# Winkit CLI

-Using this CLI you can start a new Winkular Project from scratch and manage its content.
+Using this CLI you can start a new Winkit Project from scratch and manage its content.

-A Winkular project is a base platform generated with [Angular CLI](https://github.com/angular/angular-cli) that has the goal of generating a platform to menage CRUD of dynamic content.
+A Winkit project is a base platform generated with [Angular CLI](https://github.com/angular/angular-cli) that has the goal of generating a platform to menage CRUD of dynamic content.

 ## Minimum requirements
 - [Yarn 1.10.1](https://yarnpkg.com/en/docs/install)
 - [Node 8.12.0 + npm](https://nodejs.org/)

 ## Get started
-- Go in winkular-cli folder and run `yarn install`
+- Go in winkit-cli folder and run `yarn install`
-- Run `yarn link && yarn link "winkular"` in the folder where you will generate the project
+- Run `yarn link && yarn link "winkit"` in the folder where you will generate the project
-- Open the terminal and type `winkular --help`
+- Open the terminal and type `winkit --help`

-## Init new Winkular Based project
+## Init new Winkit Based project
 - [Configure your server](#conf-server)
 - Create a new folder and go inside
-- Run `winkular init`
+- Run `winkit init`
 - Choose the server you want to work with (**Firestore** or **Strapi / Http**)
 - Enjoy!